korcsmarosgroup/ViralLink/README.md

 4. Open the Command Prompt and convert all ".sh" files within the ViralLink folder to 'unix' format (they are automatically converted to dos when downloaded).
 You may need to install *dos2unix* in order to so this (*http://gnuwin32.sourceforge.net/packages/cygutils.htm*).

 ```
-cd /path/to/ViraLink
+cd /path/to/ViraLink/deploy
 dos2unix entry_point.sh
 dos2unix install_base_layer.sh
 dos2unix install_python.sh
 dos2unix install_r.sh
 ```

 5. From here you should be able to continue with the instructions within the *Running dockerised ViralLink* section below.
-Use the Command Prompt as your terminal.
+Use the 'Windows terminal' as your terminal.

 #### Running dockerised ViralLink